INTRODUCTION

 In Revelation, there are three large families of manuscripts.

-𝔐K represents the main Koine tradition in Revelation and is comprised of approximately ninety-five disparate manuscripts that represent many copying eras and locations.
+𝔐K represents the main Koine tradition and is comprised of approximately ninety-five disparate manuscripts that represent many copying eras and locations.

 § 𝔐A is comprised of approximately fifty-seven manuscripts that contain or derive from the fourth-century commentary of Andreas of Caesarea.